jayfajardo/rasptor/README.md

 Requirements
 ------------

-* Raspberry Pi installed with the Raspbian Wheezy image.i You can download the latest image from http://www.raspberrypi.org/downloads .
-(It is recommended that you have a fresh install of Wheezy.)
+* Raspberry Pi installed with the Raspbian Wheezy image.i You can download the latest image from http://www.raspberrypi.org/downloads (It is recommended that you have a fresh install of Wheezy.)
 * An internet connection via an ethernet port/cable.
-* A Raspberry Pi compatible USB WiFi adapter (RT5370 based adapters usually work without problenms.)
+* A Raspberry Pi compatible USB WiFi adapter (RT5370 based adapters usually work without problems.)

 Setup
 -----